andreiolaru-ro/FLASH-MAS/notes.md

 Current targets
 ===============

   * move endpoint management into a new AgentWave class.
   * use the MessagingShard interface to describe messaging shard capabilities.

 ### Configuration
-  * sort out deployment configuration in terms of how portability and visibility are implemented
-    * who adds contexts and when (after all configuration is loaded or both after XML load and CLI parse?) ?
+  * creating default node and support
-    * how are contexts correctly fused, especially when porting items?
+  * adding contexts
   * manage portables for CLI entries

 ### Deployment / loading